Price & Hours

-The Mercer Williams House Museum sits two blocks north of Forsyth Park in the Historic District.
-It's open to visitors Monday through Saturday from 10:30 a.m. to 3:40 p.m. and Sundays from 12:30 p.m. to 4 p.m.
-Tickets (which can be purchased online) are about $12 for adults and $8 for students, though recent visitors say is a little pricey seeing as you can only see portions of the house.
+The Mercer Williams House Museum sits two blocks north of Forsyth Park's Gaston Street entrance in the Historic District.
+It's open to visitors Monday through Saturday from 10:30 a.m. to 4:10 p.m. and Sundays from noon to 4 p.m.
+Tickets (which can be purchased online) are $12.50 for adults and $8 for students.
+Hours of operation vary in the wintertime, so it's best to call ahead at to ensure your reservation.
 For more information, check out the official website.